southpeter77/rightHere/README.md

 ## Usage
 -----------

-One user can enjoy a dinner at a restaurant down the street and simply post a photo and it will become a 'i was here' mark at the restaurant.
+One user can enjoy a dinner at a restaurant down the street and simply post a photo and it will become a 'i was here' Post at the restaurant.
 Other user will be able to see the photo of the first user at the same restaurant.
 The first user can come back to the same street after awhile but he totally forgot about the restaurant but now he feels like he was there before and try so hard to remember why.
 Using this app, he will easily find out about the photo he took near by his current location and see his old memory about the restaurant.

 Useful for traveling, events, festival, resturant and other special occations.